Ai-riku/Trading-setups/README.md

 # Trading setups

 ## Introduction

-This folder will contain different types of trading setups you can use to learn how to trade in the financial markets algorithmically.
-At present, we have created the first one for you to test drive and use in live markets (please carefully inspect and customize it as per your risk preferences, capital deployed and your goals!)
+This folder will contain different trading setups you can use to learn how to trade in the financial markets algorithmically.
+At present, we have created the first one for you to test drive and use in live markets (please carefully inspect and customize it according to your risk preferences, capital deployed, and goals!).

 ## Disclaimer
-**The trading setups and their strategies are just templates and should not be used for live trading without appropriate backtesting and tweaking of the strategy parameters.**
+**The trading setups and their strategies are just templates.
+You should only use them for live trading with appropriate backtesting and tweaking strategy parameters.**

+<a id='one'></a>
 1. Cautionary note

     - Trading is not appropriate for all investors and carries a significant risk.
     - Markets are unpredictable, and past performance does not guarantee future outcomes.
     - The trading setups and the strategies provided here are for educational purposes only; they are not investing advice.

+<a id='two'></a>
 2. Limitations and assumptions

-    - Trading experience: The trading setups and the strategies provided here assume that traders possess the necessary expertise to apprehend the risks involved and customize them according to their risk tolerance and preferences.
+    - Trading experience: The trading setups and the strategies provided here assume that traders possess the necessary expertise to apprehend the risks and customize the templates according to their risk tolerance and preferences.
-    - Risk capital: Trading should only be done with risk capital, and only people who have enough of it should think about trading.
-It is not advisable to trade with capital that can affect your way of life or your financial commitments.
+    - Risk capital: Trading should only be done with risk capital, and only people who have enough of it should consider trading.
+It is not advisable to trade with capital that can affect one's way of life or one's financial commitments.
-    - Market Volatility: The trading setups and the strategies provided here are contingent upon the state of the market and may not yield anticipated results during periods of high market volatility or atypical occurrences.
+    - Market volatility: The trading setups and strategies provided here are contingent upon the state of the market and may not yield anticipated results during periods of high market volatility or atypical occurrences.
-    - No Promises: Trading losses are a possibility, and neither success nor profit are certain.
+    - No promises: Trading losses are possible, and neither success nor profit are certain.

+<a id='three'></a>
+3. Additional notes

+    - Before putting any trading technique into practice, you must perform your own independent research and due diligence.
+    - Trading involves emotions, and managing your emotions and risk tolerance is crucial.

+4. Accountability

-3. Accountability: By utilizing these trading setups and their strategies detailed in this repository, you agree that:
+By utilizing these trading setups and their strategies detailed in this repository, you agree that:

-    - You have read and understood the disclaimer and risk warning.
+    - You have read and understood the disclaimer and points [1](#one), [2](#two) and [3](#three).
     - You assume full accountability for the decisions you make about trading and investing.
-    - You alone will bear responsibility for any losses you incur if you employ this trading setup and approach.
+    - You alone will bear responsibility for any losses incurred if you employ this trading setup and approach.
-4. Additional Notes
-    - Before putting any trading technique into practice, you must perform your own independent research and due diligence.
-    - Trading involves emotions, and it is crucial to manage your emotions and risk tolerance effectively.
-5. By continuing to use these trading setups and/or their strategies
-    - You attest that you have read, comprehended, and accepted the risk warning and disclaimer.
-    - You understand that trading carries a significant risk and that your trading and investment decisions are entirely your responsibility.

 ## Table of contents
 1. [Contributors](#contributors)